AnyChart/docs.anychart.com/Axes_and_Grids/Range_Markers.md

 ## Overview

-Range Markers (sometimes referred as areas or zones) are colored areas bound to a scale, that are drawn through data plot.
-These areas are useful when you need to name a highlight some value(s) on axis.
+Range Markers (sometimes referred as areas or zones) are colored areas bound to a chart scale.
+These areas are useful when you need to highlight some value(s) on axis.
 You can add Range Markers on any scale, both x scale, y scale and additional scale.

 ## Declare